Xilinx/kria-bist/docs/src/setup_kr260.md

   ![KR260-PMOD](./media/KR260-PMOD.png)

   Connect the PMOD test point headers to the PMOD ports (J2, J18, J19, J20) on the KR260.
-Connect the pins on J3 on each of the 4 PMOD test point headers using jumper wires as described below.
+Connect the pins on J3 on each of the four PMOD test point headers using jumper wires as described below.
   - Connect P1 to P7
   - Connect P2 to P8